-Prerequisite: Algebra 1
+Prerequisite: Algebra 1 2 quarters, 2 credits

 Geometry students examine the properties of two and three dimensional objects.
 Proof and logic, as well as investigative strategies in drawing conclusions, are stressed.
 Properties and relationships of geometric objects include the study of: (1) points, lines, angles and planes; (2) polygons, with a special focus on quadrilaterals, triangles, right triangles; (3) circles, and (4) polyhedral and other solids.
 Use of drawing programs is encouraged, including computer drawing programs.